Breaking up is hard to do. Here are 10 things you can do to help yourself stay on-track

 Talking about your feelings and giving yourself time can be helpful, but sometimes writing things out can give you more clarity.

 Remembering how you felt, the lessons you learned, and having a record of the positive and negative things you remember from your past relationship can help you know what you want out of one in the future.
-It can also remind future you of what worked and what didn’t while you were moving on.
+It can also serve as a handy reminder for future-you about what worked and what didn’t work while you were moving on.

 Keeping yourself focused on developing you during this time is important.
 When you set small goals, like exercising a few times a week or acing the next exam, you can focus on what’s going on in the present and have an opportunity to celebrate small victories.

 Whenever you go through a difficult emotional period, it wears out your mind and your body.
-Reward yourself with something positive, whether that is some comfort food (chocolate!) or taking a day to do something you find relaxing (spa!), treating yourself can give you some relief.
+Reward yourself with something positive, whether that is some comfort food or taking a day to do something you find relaxing, treating yourself can give you some relief.

 Indulge yourself, yes, but don’t let indulgence become the norm.
 Moving on is easier if you feel good physically and mentally.